 Adelaja Ewawunmi’s Stunning Comeback

-African societies have this funny thing where everybody wants to be your doctor.
-The editorial fashion model expressed that she has had many suggestions from people in the past.
+The editorial fashion model said that she has had many suggestions from people in the past.
 Some asked her to use bleaching creams, while others recommended drugs that they claim will cure her vitiligo.
 In fact, Adelaja Ewawunmi said her mother spent lots of money paying doctors to do something about her condition.

 After countless traumatic experiences and many failed attempts to change her skin, both mother and daughter have come to accept it that way.
 Nevertheless, Ewawunmi has gone beyond just accepting her body and vitiligo condition.
-The young adult is now glowing under studio lights and camera flashes.
+She now glows under studio lights and camera flashes.

 Ewawunmi’s decision to start modeling has helped her overcome stigmatization.
 Apparently, the 20-year-old is convincing in her show that vitiligo or albinism is not a limitation.
-She expressed her confidence about her skin and added that she believes that people will take her the way she takes herself.
+She expressed her confidence adding that she believes people will take her the way she takes herself.

 “I used to use makeup to cover my skin, but I am now very comfortable with it and can meet anybody without worrying about it”.